Timinator2000/Algorithm_X/05 - generalized exact cover/04 - mrs knuth.md

     (('loud instrument', 'F', 10), ('loud instrument', 'F', 11))
 ```

-That's a bunch more requirements than we needed to model Part I. There is a lot more going on now more slots than students and the mutual exclusivity that affects troublesome pairs and back-to-back loud instruments.
+That's a bunch more requirements than we needed to model Mrs. Knuth - Part I. There is a lot more going on now more slots than students and the mutual exclusivity that affects troublesome pairs and back-to-back loud instruments.
 Each of the 3 requirements __must__ be covered exactly once.
 The 12 optional requirements __may or may not__ be covered, but if they are, they can only be covered one time.
 Next, we will take a look at the actions, the relationship between the requirements and the actions, and the matrix.